Use BGP Timers and BFD to Speed Up BGP Convergence

 Verification:

-• Verify that you have a working BFD session between R1 and X1.
+- Verify that you have a working BFD session between R1 and X1.
 Most implementations display the BFD status of a BGP neighbor somewhere within the show ip bgp neighbor details (or similar) command.
-Some implementations have BFD-specific show commands like show bad neighbors.
+Some implementations have BFD-specific show commands like show bfd neighbors or show bfd peers.

 Reference Information